hirrolot/datatype99/README.md

 ## FAQ

+### Q: How does it work?

+A: The `datatype99` macro generates a tagged union accompanied with type hints and value constructors.
+Pattern matching is implemented merely as a switch statement.
+To generate all this stuff, [Metalang99] is used, which is a preprocessor metaprogramming library.

 ### Q: What about compile-time errors?

 A: With `-ftrack-macro-expansion=0` (GCC), there are no chances that compile-time errors will be longer than usual (remember templates!).
 However, they can be still quite obscured -- in this case, try to look at generated code (`-E` GCC flag).
 Hopefully, the [code generation semantics] is formally defined so normally you will not see something unexpected.